Interaction-induced nonlinear magnon transport in noncentrosymmetric magnets: Application

-\textit{Application to honeycomb ferromagnets.}--- To demonstrate nonlinear thermal current due to the nonreciprocal magnon decay, we consider the spin model of two-dimensional ferromagnets on the honeycomb lattice as depicted in Fig. \ref{fig:model} (a).
+Next, we consider the spin model of two-dimensional ferromagnets on the honeycomb lattice as depicted in Fig. \ref{fig:model} (a).
 The spin Hamiltonian is given by

-where $\vb*{d}_{ij}=\vb*{z}\times(\vb*{r}_j-\vb*{r}_i)/|\vb*{r}_j-\vb*{r}_i|$, and $g_{\alpha}$ is the $g$ factor for the spins on $\alpha~(\alpha=A,B)$ sites and $\Delta_\alpha$ is the magnetic anisotropy for $\alpha$ sites.
+where $\vb*{d}_{ij}=\vb*{z}\times(\vb*{r}_j-\vb*{r}_i)/|\vb*{r}_j-\vb*{r}_i|$ is a DM vector oriented in the $xy$ plane, and $g_{\alpha}$ is the $g$ factor for the spins on $\alpha~(\alpha=A,B)$ sites and $\Delta_\alpha$ is the magnetic anisotropy for $\alpha$ sites.
 Here, we consider the symmetry of the spin Hamiltonian.
 In ferromagnets, the spin configuration breaks the TRS because the time-reversal flips spins.
-However, there still exists an effective TRS, composed of time-reversal and rotation in spin space, in the absence of the Dzyaloshinskii–Moriya interaction (DMI) ($D=0$)\cite{Mook2021Interaction-StabilizedFerromagnets}.
+However, there still exists an effective TRS, composed of time-reversal and rotation in spin space, in the absence of the DM interaction ($D=0$)\cite{Mook2021Interaction-StabilizedFerromagnets}.
 This model also possesses an effective inversion-symmetry, consisting of inversion and rotation in spin space, in the absence of the magnetic anisotropy difference ($\Delta_A=\Delta_B$).
 Therefore, a nonzero nonlinear Drude term requires $D \neq 0$ and $\Delta_A \neq \Delta_B$ by breaking both effective TRS and inversion symmetry.
 Moreover, this honeycomb magnet model has a $C_3$ rotation symmetry and the symmetry $IM_x$ composed of inversion symmetry and mirror symmetry along the $yz$-plane.
-Due to the $C_3$ rotation symmetry the nonlinear Hall current due to the Berry curvature dipole ($\propto \tau$) vanishes \cite{Sodemann2015QuantumMaterials}, and the nonlinear thermal responses satisfies $\sigma^{yyy}=-\sigma^{yxx}$ and $\sigma^{xxx}=-\sigma^{xyy}$.
-Also, the symmetry $IM_x$ leads to $\sigma^{xxx}=0$.
-Therefore, the nonlinear thermal response in this model arises from the nonlinear Drude term and satisfies $\sigma^{yyy}=-\sigma^{yxx}$ and $\sigma^{xxx}=\sigma^{xyy}=0$.
+Due to the $C_3$ rotation symmetry the nonlinear Hall current due to the Berry curvature dipole ($\propto \tau$) vanishes \cite{Sodemann2015QuantumMaterials}, and the nonlinear thermal responses satisfy $\kappa^{yyy}=-\kappa^{yxx}$ and $\kappa^{xxx}=-\kappa^{xyy}$.
+Also, the symmetry $IM_x$ leads to $\kappa^{xxx}=0$.
+Therefore, the nonlinear thermal response in this model arises from the nonlinear Drude term and satisfies $\kappa^{yyy}=-\kappa^{yxx}$ and $\kappa^{xxx}=\kappa^{xyy}=0$.

 The bilinear magnon Hamiltonian $ H_{2,\vb*{k}}$ for Eq.~\eqref{Hamiltonian} is written as